LEARNING NEVER GOES OUT OF STYLE – NOMINATION WINDOW FOR THE ACQUISITION LEADERSHIP CHALLENGE PROGRAM IS OPEN NOW THROUGH 31 JULY

 CALL FOR APPLICATIONS TO THE ACQUISITION TUITION ASSISTANCE PROGRAM

-On June 2, the application window opens for the Acquisition Tuition Assistance Program (ATAP).
+Closing soon – the application window for the Acquisition Tuition Assistance Program (ATAP) closes on July 14.

 Open to both civilian Army Acquisition Workforce (AAW) members and military occupational specialty 51 Contracting noncommissioned officers, ATAP provides tuition assistance, including laboratory and technology fees, to eligible AAW members pursuing acquisition, technical and business-related courses towards a bachelor’s or master’s degree in an acquisition, technical and business-related discipline.
 ATAP will also fund courses that are acquisition, technical or business related that are not towards a degree or a declared discipline.
 The ATAP application window will be open until July 14.